 San Mateo County

-San Mateo County often gets overlooked by San Francisco visitors.
-It should not.
+San Mateo County should not get overlooked by San Francisco visitors.
 With a scenic coastline, marinas, a 5-star resort hotel, baby christmas trees, quirky museums and an oversized Pumpkin Festival, this county grades high as a fun-filled or relaxing weekend getaway.

 San Mateo County, the gateway between San Francisco and Silicon Valley, is graced with natural scenic beauty on 60 miles of unique Pacific coastline, surprising vineyards and wineries, and several unforgettable hotels, particularly the Ritz-Carlton Half Moon Bay.
 Golfers find it hard to choose between putting or enjoying the spectacular views; while runners and walkers have miles of scenic trails and state parks to explore.
 Nature lovers explore tide pools, whale watching, deep sea fishing and winter elephant seal migrations to this wondrous coastal area.